cjmlarson/outlook-mcp/README.md

 3. **Use pagination** for large result sets (offset parameter)
 4. **Be specific with paths** to avoid searching unnecessary folders

+## Architecture

+This MCP server uses a hybrid approach:
+- **Node.js** handles the MCP protocol and process management
+- **Python** scripts handle the actual Outlook COM automation
+- This provides the best of both worlds: reliable subprocess handling and robust COM interaction

 ## Troubleshooting

 ### "Outlook.Application not found"